kerberos-io/vault/kubernetes/README.md

 ### Access the system

-Once everything is configured correctly your cluster and DNS or `/etc/hosts` file, you should be able to access the Kerberos Vault application.
-By navigating to the domain `vault.domain.com` in your browser you will see the Kerberos Vault login page showing up.
+Once everything is configured correctly, you should be able to access the Kerberos Vault application.
+By navigating to the internal/external IP address (`LoadBalancer`) or domain (`Ingress`) with your browser you will see the Kerberos Vault login page showing up.

 ![Once successfully installed Kerberos Vault, it will show you the login page.](assets/login.gif)

 ## B. Self-hosted Kubernetes

 You might have the requirement to self-host your Kubernetes cluster due to various good reasons.
 In this case the installation of Kerberos Vault will be slightly "more" difficult, in the sense that specific resources are not available by default; compared to the managed Kubernetes installation.

 The good things is that installation of a self-hosted Kubernetes cluster, contains the same steps as a managed Kubernetes installation with a few extra resources on top.

 ### Prerequisites